Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Parsing
 -------

-In Security Onion 2, Elasticsearch receives unparsed logs from :ref:`logstash` or :ref:`filebeat`.
+Elasticsearch receives unparsed logs from :ref:`logstash` or :ref:`filebeat`.
 Elasticsearch then parses and stores those logs.
 Parsers are stored in ``/opt/so/conf/elasticsearch/ingest/``.
 Custom ingest parsers can be placed in ``/opt/so/saltstack/local/salt/elasticsearch/files/ingest/``.
 To make these changes take effect, restart Elasticsearch using ``so-elasticsearch-restart``.

 .. seealso::